 (2) The conciliation rules may provide that, if a party to a dispute is under a legal disability (otherwise than because of being a child), the conciliation officer may defer making efforts to resolve the dispute until a litigation guardian is appointed to act on the party’s behalf, whether under the Guardianship and Administration Act 1990 or otherwise.

-[Section 182T inserted by No. 31 of 2011 s.
+[Section 182T inserted: No. 31 of 2011 s.
 6.]

 182U.
 Interpreters and assistants